Technical Review by

 To better protect domains, DMARC combines the authentication mechanisms for SPF & DKIM.
 To pass DMARC validation, an email must pass either SPF authentication and alignment or DKIM authentication and alignment.
 If an email doesn’t fully pass one of these checks, it will fail DMARC validation.

-The DMARC record is where you decide variables, like your preferred DMARC policy, which decides how your emails that fail DMARC validation will be handled.
+The DMARC record is where you decide variables, like your preferred policy, which decides how your emails that fail DMARC validation will be handled.
 The DMARC record tells email receivers that you have implemented DMARC, and the desired policy you with you use.
 Once the DMARC record is implemented, you will be also be able receive reports, which we will cover in more detail in the next section.
 In the DNS Record, you will choose where you want the reports to be sent.

 Once your DMARC Record has been set up, your ISP will provide Aggregate (RUA) and Forensic (RUG) DMARC reports daily.
 Here is a brief rundown of these reports: